Culture Recovery Fund unlocks maintenance

 Schedule Ancient Monument repair at Crownhill Fort

-Le Page Architects based in Plymouth, will commence work currently on hold to repair fabric on the Royal Artillery Store at Crownhill Fort at Plymouth.
-Phase 1 had created a structurally sound watertight shell.
-Phase 2 can now reinstate surface water drainage, renew the floor, remove old paint from the internal walls and inspect the steel beams supporting the concrete roof.
-The grant will also enable Ed Donohue, Crownhill Fort manager, to fix water ingress at the gatehouse and repoint walls at the entrance, allowing safe access to the fort to continue.
+Le Page Architects, based in Plymouth, have resumed work to repair fabric of the Royal Artillery Store at Crownhill Fort.
+Prior to Coronavirus, Phase 1 of the works had created a structurally sound watertight shell.
+Now Phase 2 is reinstating surface water drainage, renewing the floor, removing unsympathetic paint from the internal historic walls and inspecting the steel beams supporting the roof.

 Halting rainwater damage at Methwold

 Kings Lynn based D&E Builders will soon be installing new cast-iron gutters and downpipes at Methwold Old Vicarage, reinstating ironwork pictured in newly discovered photographs from the 1970s.
 The work will prevent internal water ingress damage at the delightful, Grade-I listed vicarage.